 – If your employment terminates before the end of the plan year, your account will terminate unless you are eligible for, and elect, COBRA coverage.

-– You cannot contribute to an FSA and HSA within the same plan year. y As a married couple, one spouse cannot be enrolled in an FSA at the same time the other is contributing to an HSA.
+– As a married couple, one spouse cannot be enrolled in an FSA at the same time the other is contributing to an HSA.